What is a Contingency Agreement?

 Roofing contractors in Charlotte NC have started to use contingency agreement contracts prior to working with homeowners and insurance companies.
 Most roofing contractors have at least one incident where they did all the leg work, just to realize the homeowner when to another roofer just so that they can pocket some of the money.
 What is a contingency agreement contract?
-A contingency agreement is any contract that is introduced prior to any work being completed.
+A contingency agreement is a contract that is introduced before starting the job.
 Roofing contractors use a contingency agreement to secure that homeowner will stay with the roofing contractor during the whole process, from dealing with insurance companies to installing the new roof.

 Can I get out of a contingency agreement contract?
 A contingency agreement contract is a binding contract between the homeowner and the roofing contractors.
 This contract can be released/ dismissed only if both parties come to an understanding.
 After the understanding, a separate release form has to be signed stating that both parties agree to dismiss the contract.

 In conclusion, a contingency agreement is a legal binding contract between two parties.
-If the contract is broken, the opposing party has the option to open a lawsuit.
+But if one party breaks the contract the opposing party has the option to open a lawsuit.
 Next, do your research.
-Never sign a contract prior to understanding what is going to be done.
+If you do not understand what work is going to be done you should not sign the contract.
 Lastly, beware of fishy roofing contractors.
-Make sure they are licensed, insured and have a solid backbone.
+You have to make sure they are licensed and insured to do the job.
 Charlotte Pro roofing has been covering the Carolinas for 21 years, so you can count on us to help you with your next roofing project.

 Check out our portfolio